RamaniLab/SAMOSA/README.md

 The following README documents code & analyses performed in (and are largely reproduced from the methods section therein):

-Abdulhay NJ, McNally CP, Hsieh LJ, Kasinathan S, Keith A, Estes LL, Karimzadeh M, Underwood JG, Goodarzi H, Narlikar GJ, Ramani V. "Massively multiplex single-molecule oligonucleosome footprinting." bioRxiv (2020)
+Abdulhay NJ*, McNally CP*, Hsieh LJ, Kasinathan S, Keith A, Estes LL, Karimzadeh M, Underwood JG, Goodarzi H, Narlikar GJ, Ramani V. "Massively multiplex single-molecule oligonucleosome footprinting." eLife (2020)

 *All scripts and binaries are provided as is, without any warranty and for use at your own risk.
 This is not the release of a software package.
 We are only providing this information and code in addition to a description of methods for making it easier to reproduce our analyses.
 We are __not__ providing any support for these scripts.*